vercidium-patreon/openal_soft_bindings/README.md

 ## Requirements

 - .NET 8.0 or later
+- OpenAL Soft library:
+  - soft_oal.dll on Windows
-- OpenAL Soft library (soft_oal.dll on Windows, libopenal.so on Linux, etc.)
+  - libopenal.so on Linux
+  - libopenal.1.dylib on OSX

 ## Quick Start